-In January 2025, the US Internal Revenue Service awarded the Company a USD \$75 million tax credit allocation under the 48C Qualifying Advanced Energy Project Credit Allocation program to re-purpose a former glass manufacturing site in the southern US to produce pattern solar glass.
+In January 2025, the US Internal Revenue Service awarded the Company's joint arrangement a USD \$75 million tax credit allocation under the 48C Qualifying Advanced Energy Project Credit Allocation program for the US Project.
 The grant is subject to certification requirements within two years from the grant date and an in-service requirement within two years of certification.
 This tax credit allocation is transferable, providing the Company with the option to monetize it to support construction financing.
 Recipients of transferable tax credits have the ability to sell the tax credit for cash or enter into a tax-equity transaction with a third party to support project financing.
-The Company is in the process of evaluating these options as it advances the US project to a final investment decision later in 2025.
+The Company is in the process of evaluating these options as it advances the US Project to a final investment decision later in 2025.

-While the Company has commenced the process of raising funds for the construction of the Selkirk pattern solar glass manufacturing facility and related quarry infrastructure, significant challenges in the business and geo-political climate exist affecting the equity and debt markets.
+While the Company has commenced the process of raising funds for the construction of the Selkirk pattern solar glass manufacturing facility and related quarry infrastructure, and continues to pursue financing to advance the US Project, significant challenges in the business and geo-political climate exist affecting the equity and debt markets.
 It is uncertain how long these events will continue to impact the economy and the Company's ability to secure financing.
 As such, there is no assurance that the Company's financing efforts will be successful.
 If the Company is unsuccessful in obtaining additional sources of financing when needed and on acceptable terms, the going concern assumption may not be appropriate.
 These interim condensed consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary if the Company was unable to realize its assets and settle its liabilities as a going concern in the normal course of operations.
 Such adjustments could be material.